Benchmarking the Robustness of Instance Segmentation Models: Methods

 \subsection{Joint-task Training}

 We also investigate if joint-task training helps to improve the robustness of deep networks.
 We compare an object detection model and instance segmentation model in which addition to bounding boxes, instance masks are estimated.
 We compare these models with respect to their bounding box detection AP.
 Previously, it is shown that learning instance masks over bounding box detection provides better performance for detection showing benefits of joint-task training \cite{he2017mask}.
 In this paper, we study if such behavior exists for corrupted and out-of-domain image collections.
-The results of this set-up are important as they may lead practitioners to add additional tasks into their training to increase robustness even though the task at hand may not need joint-task training.
+The results of this setup are important as they may lead practitioners to add additional tasks into their training to increase robustness.